Best practices

 By default, gnet uses map as the internal storage of connections, but now you can run go build with build tags gc_opt, like this: go build -tags=gc_opt, and gnet will switch to the optimized implementation of connections storage that uses a new data structure matrix for managing connections, in which case gnet eliminates the pointers in map to reduce the GC latency significantly.

-Visit Release candidate for gnet v2.3.0 for more details.
+Visit Announcing gnet v2.3.0 for more details.

 To be continued